Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

 gist](https://gist.github.com/Ryo-N7/67ca1c364c342a82c4098918082ca445)
 to see how I created the plot below.
-I really would like to go into detail especially as I use one of my favorite plotting packages, {ggforce}, here but it deserves its own separate blog post.
+I really would like to go into detail especially as I use one of my favorite plotting packages, {ggforce}, here but it deserves its own separate blog post. __NOTE__: The data we scraped in the above section is for this season (2019-2020) so the annotations won't be the same as [in the original gist](https://gist.github.com/Ryo-N7/67ca1c364c342a82c4098918082ca445) which is for 2018-2019.
+Try to play around with the different annotations options in R as practice!

 <img src="../assets/2020-05-13-webscrape-soccer-data-with-R_files/EPL-goalcontrib1819.png" style="display: block; margin: auto;" width = "550" />